 Don’t try to avoid the “bad foods” at parties and dinners.
 You’ll only feel cheated and want to eat them later, when you’re alone.
 Plan on the kind of things you’ll want and find out ahead of time what kind of calories are in those things.
 Remember, there are no bad foods or bad calories in my world.
 Also remember, women usually have a “calorie budget” of 1400-2200 a day to maintain an ideal weight, and with a little advance planning, you can fit in just about anything on that.

-Do save your day’s calories for the parties on your party days.
+Do eat light early in the day save your day’s calories for the parties on your party days.
 If you eat a lot during the day, and then eat a lot at the parties, you’ll feel awful.
-If you plan ahead and have your calories at the event, they will taste better, you’ll have a great time, and you’ll feel great.
+If you plan ahead and have the bulk of your calories at the event, they will taste better, you’ll have a great time, and you’ll feel great.
 And, no guilt!
 You’ll have had just what you loved, enjoyed it, and accomplished your health goal.

 Don’t beat yourself up and feel guilty when you’re not perfect.
 Eating too much or giving in to an urge is not a capital crime or a mortal sin.
 It’s just a mark of humanity.
-You can get better at self-control as time goes by if you give yourself a break and keep learning more.
+You can get better at self-control as time goes by if you give yourself a break and keep learning about effective methods for change.
 Be forgiving of your human qualities rather than critical of them.